snipem/gameprices/README.md

 ### Check if desired price has been met

 The price is in local currency.
-As exit statuses render the outcome of the alert, you may send you e-mails or desktop notifications with `&&` or `||`.
+As exit statuses render the outcome of the alert, you may send mails or desktop notifications with `&&` or `||`.
 In this example, there is a string printed to the console.

     psncli --id EP0101-ULES01372_00-GPCMETALGE000001 --store DE/de --price 15.00 &&
     echo "Price matched, let's buy Metal Gear Solid PW"

 ## Disclaimer

 This script is not associated with Sony, Sony PlayStation, the PlayStation Network in any kind.
-It consumes an public interface that is publicly advertised to the browser to list store contents.
+It consumes a public interface that is publicly advertised to the browser to list store contents.

 This script is not associated with Nintendo, Nintendo Switch, or the Nintendo Eshop in any kind.
-It consumes an public interface that is publicly advertised to the browser to list store contents.
+It consumes a public interface that is publicly advertised to the browser to list store contents.